 9.)
 These colorful critters have just 4 toes per foot.
-Other dogs, have five toes on their forefeet.
+Other dogs, have 5 toes.

 10.)
 When feeding, there is no aggression towards each other and they will share the kill; even with members who may not have been involved in the hunt.